Michael Shane Howell - American Press

 Mike was preceded in death by his loving mother, Jane Lanell Howell; grandparents, Fred and Pauline Howell, John and Elvie Procell.

-A memorial service will be held on Saturday, June 7, 2025, at Myers Colonial Funeral Home, with a public viewing at 9 a.m., followed by the service at 11 a.m.
+A memorial service will be held on Saturday, June 7, 2025, at Myers Colonial Funeral Home, visitation will be at 9 a.m., followed by the service at 11 a.m.
 Father Wayne LeBleu will officiate the service.
-Mike will be laid to rest after cremation, at Shiloh Cemetery in Dry Creek, La. at a later date.
+Mike will have a private burial, at Shiloh Cemetery in Dry Creek, La. at a later date.
+Cremation has been entrusted to Myers Colonial Funeral Home.

 Whether it was relaxing outdoors or working hard, he cherished his moments surrounded by family and friends.
 Mike leaves behind a legacy of love, laughter, and unforgettable memories that will live on in the hearts of those he touched.